KrijnvanderBurg/.devcontainer/spark/README.md

 > **Note**: This DevContainer focuses exclusively on providing a Spark environment.
 If you need a full Python development environment with additional tools like linters, formatters, etc., check out the [Python DevContainer](../python/README.md).
 You can combine elements from both DevContainers based on your needs.

+## Usage: Build and start the DevContainer
+1. Add this spark folder as `.devcontainer/spark/*`or `.devcontainer/*` in your project root.
+2. Press `F1` to open the command palette.
+3. Type and select `Dev Containers: Rebuild and Reopen in Container`.
+4. VS Code will build the Docker images and start the containers defined in `docker-compose.yml`.
+5. The build process may take several minutes the first time.

 ## Architecture
 ![Architecture Diagram](./design.drawio.png)